schooltool-project/schooltool-book/source/user.rst

 Creating a User Account
 =======================

-If you are also a teacher in the school, you should not use the "manager" account for your day-to-day SchoolTool tasks, such as grading and taking attendance.
+If you are also a teacher in the school, you should never use the "manager" account for your day-to-day SchoolTool tasks, such as grading and taking attendance.
 You need to make a second account for yourself in the role of a teacher.

+All user accounts in the SchoolTool system are referred to as People.
+User roles, along with associated permissions and access privileges, may be provisioned by adding a Person to a Group.
+We will explain People and Groups in more detail later.

+For now, it's important to note that the "manager" account should only be used for managing SchoolTool.
+Doing otherwise will expose the entire system to unnecessary risk.
+To maintain security, we need to create a Person in the "Teachers" Group.

-To create a new user account, you must be logged in as "manager."
+To create a new Person account, you must be logged in as "manager."
 Select the **School** tab at the top of the page, then click on **People** to end up here:

    .. image:: images/user-0.png

-Under **Add** in the sidebar, you have shortcuts for some common groups: **Administrator, Student, and Teacher**.
-Selecting **Person** lets you choose a different primary group, or no group, for the new user account.
+Under **Add** in the sidebar, you have shortcuts for some common Groups, such as **School Administrators, Students,** and **Teachers**.
+Selecting the generic user role, **Person**, allows you to choose a different primary Group, or no Group, for the new user account.
 We'll just use the basic **Add: Person** form this time:

    .. image:: images/user-1.png